earthgecko/skyline/docs/flux.rst

 .. code-block:: ini

-  ## Maximum number of unwritten metrics per output.
-  # Ideally change this from 10000 to 1000 to minimise thundering herd issues
-  # metric_buffer_limit = 10000
-  metric_buffer_limit = 1000
   ## Override default hostname, if empty use os.Hostname()
   hostname = ""
   ## If set to true, do no set the "host" tag in the telegraf agent.